 Southern-style biscuits with sausage gravy is a wonderful, comforting breakfast that my boys just devour.
 Shhh, don’t tell them that biscuits with sausage gravy is a pretty easy recipe to make!
 The star of this recipe is the gravy: the thick, creamy gravy warms your throat and soothes your belly.

-I cook the gravy in a separate saucepan as I am trying not to eat as much meat to help ease my Rheumatoid Arthritis symptoms.
+I cook the gravy in a separate saucepan (I have this set*) as I am trying not to eat as much meat to help ease my Rheumatoid Arthritis symptoms.
 My boys prefer more gravy and less sausage so I keep the sausage separate so I can use later in the week in a Western scramble or on homemade pizza.